A Functional Imperative Mix

 return res

 The difference is just one line, but it’s very significant.
 Instead of modifying the object, we create a new one every time we want to add something.
-In this example we don’t actually gain anything, but the point is that by creating a copy instead we do not risk affecting other objects that may reference it.
+In this example we don’t actually gain anything, but the point is that by creating a copy instead we do not risk affecting other objects that may have a reference to it.
 With persistent data structures this style is relatively efficient, but still not as fast as direct mutation.

 Locked up in a monad